LockettPundt/AoC-2024/README.md

 ### 📝 Implementation Notes

-Solutions organized by day
+- 📁 Solutions organized by day in separate directories
-Utility functions for file reading
+- 🔧 Utility functions for common operations like file reading
-Test cases included
+- ✅ Comprehensive test cases included for each solution